PAIDiPaidThis.com

 • The three main routes are in-chair light or laser whitening, custom take-home trays, and a combination of both.

-• In-chair whitening is fastest but usually the most expensive, while trays are cheaper and done at home.
+• In-chair whitening is fastest but usually the most expensive, while trays are cheaper and done at home over a couple of weeks.

 • All of these are private, as whitening is cosmetic and not available on the NHS.

-• A dentist consultation and clean is often needed first, which can add to the total.
+• A dentist consultation and clean is often needed first, and this is not always included in the headline price.

 What people actually paid